TQT-RAAQS/LLRS/configs/hardware-drivers/README.md

-This directory contains the drivers and configuration files for the LLRS hardware components.
+This directory contains the configuration files for the drivers of the LLRS hardware components.
+The drivers themselves are stored in src-components/hardware-drivers